John-Lluch/Encoder/README.md

   // only call this once per loop cicle, or at any time you want to know any incremental change int delta = encoder.delta();

-  // add the delta value to the variable we are controlling myEncoderControlledVariable += delta;
+  // add the delta value to the variable you are controlling myEncoderControlledVariable += delta;

   // do stuff with the updated value